Slop on sunscreen│Pania he kirīmi pare tīkākā I mua I te putanga ki waho I te whare

 Reapply at least every two hours - or more often if you have been swimming or sweating.

-How much sunscreen do you need if you’re an average-sized adult?
-You need about seven teaspoons (35 mL) of sunscreen for one full body application.
+An average-sized adult needs about seven teaspoons (35 mL) of sunscreen for one full body application.

 • your face, ears and neck